shikamiya/my-qmk-keyboards/qmk-keyboard/split_sample/readme.md

 you can also configulate some more features described in the docs above.

 for example, you can use different font file to show some more logos.

+#### reduce firmware size by disabling some features

+maybe you're suffering too large firmware size. disable some unused feature to reduce firmware size.

+for example:

+##### Option: remove LOCKING support

+this feature is only used by mechanical locking feature for Num lock, Caps lock and Scroll lock.

+as far as you use normal key switch, you don't need this feature. remove or comment out `#define LOCKING_SUPPORT_ENABLE` and `#define LOCKING_RESYNC_ENABLE` from `config.h`.

+disabling this feature makes about 200 bytes free space.

+##### Option: disable mouse keys

+change `MOUSEKEY_ENABLE` value in `rules.mk` to `no`.

+disabling this feature makes about 3000 bytes free space.